TECH STACK TO RULE US ALL?

 - 1. Lightning talks -a short description or 5 slides long ppt file.

-- 2. Papers - submit either a 2 or 4 page paper.
-All papers must comply with IEEE format specifications, and have signed the IEEE copyright form to be submited to IEEE Xplore database.
+- 2. Papers - submit 2-6 page paper.
+All papers must comply with IEEE format specifications, and have signed the IEEE copyright form to be submitted to IEEE Xplore database.

 - 3. Keynote - submit your biography and content with short description.